AidySun/iTerm/README.md

 ## Usage
 1. clone the repository
-2. set repository as setting folder in iTerm _Preference->General_
+2. set repository as setting folder in iTerm _Preferences->General_